-- Rotate the coarse focusing knob to lower the stage to its lowest position - Install the objectives into the objective nosepiece from the lowest magnification to the highest in a clockwise direction from the rear side of the microscope.
-When using the microscope, start using the low magnification objective (4X or 10X) to bring your specimen into focus and then continue with a high magnification objective to observe
+- Rotate the coarse focusing knob to lower the stage to its lowest position - 2.
+Install the objectives into the objective nosepiece from the lowest magnification to the highest in a clockwise direction from the rear side of the microscope.
+When operating, start using the low magnification objective (4X or 10X) to search for specimen and focus, then continue with high magnification objective to observe